AdobeDocs/campaign-web.en/help/v8/content/offers.md

     >[!NOTE]
     >
     >The number of propositions available depends on the way the engine call is configured and their order depends on the priority of offers.
+Learn more in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/offers/interaction-best-practices.html){target="_blank"}.

 1. Save your changes.